-Black Glue Rose Watercolor Resist Art Project: Process and Tips
+Black Glue Starfish Watercolor Resist Art Project: Process and Tips

 - Print out and trace as many starfish as you’d like with black glue the night before you plan to paint.
 Be careful, glue has the tendency to pool and spread when used in large amounts.
 Use it sparingly to keep nice lines.

 - If your child has never worked with watercolors, I recommend preparing at least one extra starfish so you can demonstrate how to paint with watercolors first.
 Show more than tell, young children learn best by watching others.

 - Watercolor painting is a perfectly imperfect art form.
 The key to working with watercolors is to literally go with, as opposed to against, the way they naturally flow.
 Use water to help them flow, mix and blend even more.

 - The black glue will resist the watercolor paint but will begin to pull black into the painting if it gets too wet.
 Have a look at our black glue rose for more tips!

 Outlining a starfish with black glue and painting it with watercolors is a fun and easy art project for kids and adults.
 Try it today!
 For more information about watercolor painting, look at single-color, two-color, and three-color wet-on-wet watercolor painting.

 More Under the Sea Black Glue Ocean Art and Craft Projects